pos17/ACTAMProject/README.md

 ## INTRODUCTION
   Project developed for the course "Advance Coding Tools and Methodologies", held in the Master degree of Music and Acoustic Engineering, based in "Politecnico di Milano".
-  The project aims at the production of generative music threw the combination of different melodic and rythmic music styles, different instruments.
-Every component is represented by a simple and friendly visual component, combining the various component the user can build a visual and musical environment.
+  The project aims at the production of generative music through the combination of different melodic and rythmic music styles, different instruments.
+Every component is represented by a simple and friendly visual component, combining the various components the user can build a visual and musical environment.

 ## User Guide